jholdstock/contractors/README.md

 # Purpose

-The purpose of the code in this repo is to assess the suitability of the [blue-jay/blueprint](https://blue-jay.github.io/) set of template for creating a Contractors Portal for Decred.
+The purpose of the code in this repo is to assess the suitability of the [blue-jay/blueprint](https://blue-jay.github.io/) set of tools and template for creating a Contractors Portal for Decred.

 This sample code uses the following features from blueprint: